higlass/higlass-blog/_posts/2018-09-12-higlass-jupyter-notebook.md

 ## Tiling

-With a downsampling and slicing functions, we're ready to generate tiles.
+With downsampling and slicing functions, we're ready to generate tiles.
 The zoom level of each tile corresponds to the level of downsampling of the original data.
 If we follow the example of online maps, the lowest zoom level, 0, will contain the entire matrix.
 The highest zoom level, 14, in our case will contain